Woman charged after 7 children found in vacant apartment in Humboldt Park, police say

 CHICAGO -- A woman is accused of child endangerment after seven children, including a 23-month-old baby, were found inside a vacant apartment Friday in Humboldt Park on the West Side.

-The 31-year-old is charged with seven misdemeanor counts of causing a child to be endangered, Chicago police said.
+Jessie Hunt, 31, was charged with seven counts of misdemeanor child endangerment, police said.

 Inside the unit, officers found a 14-year-old girl, an 11-year-old boy, a 7-year-old boy, a 6-year-old girl, a 5-year-old boy, a 4-year-old girl and a 23-month-old baby, police said.
 They were all taken to St. Mary Hospital and are in good condition.